Babinski Reflex In Babies: What Is It & When to Be Concerned?

 Image: Shutterstock

 If your baby displays a Babinski reflex beyond the age of two years, speak to a pediatrician.
+Additionally, observe for other concerning signs such as delayed motor skills or lack of response to stimuli, which may indicate the need for further evaluation.
 If your baby has no other sign of developmental delay, it may be a normal delay in the integration of reflexes.
 Your healthcare professional may ask you to wait for a few additional weeks.
 If the reflex persists or the baby has other signs of neurological dysfunction, your doctor may recommend relevant tests and a medical examination to carry out a neurological assessment and diagnose the possible underlying cause.

 Frequently Asked Questions